ChemloverYuchen/SynGFN/README.md

 # SynGFN

-This repository contains the implementation code for our research paper, "[SynGFN: Expanding the Frontier of Synthesis-Constrained Chemical Space with Generative Flow-based Molecular Discovery]"
+This repository contains the implementation code for our research paper, [SynGFN: Expanding the Frontier of Synthesis-Constrained Chemical Space with Generative Flow-based Molecular Discovery]()

 ## Introduction